Mobile Passport Control

 No, travelers must present a valid U.S. or Canadian passport to a CBP officer upon arrival.

-Yes, travelers will still have to be processed by a CBP officer.
-Mobile Passport Control provides travelers with the option of using a specific processing lane to streamline the entry process.
+Yes, travelers will still be processed by a CBP officer.
+Travelers using Mobile Passport Control will be directed to a specific processing lane for a streamlined entry process.

-No, travelers will answer the same questions electronically via their smartphone or tablet.
+No. Travelers will answer similar CBP inspection-related questions electronically via their smartphone or tablet.
 CBP officers will verbally verify this information.
-If a traveler has already filled out a CBP declaration form, it can be given to a CBP officer for shredding.
+If a traveler has already filled out a CBP declaration form, which the CBP Officer has determined will not be needed, it can be given to a CBP officer for shredding.

 Yes, up to 12 profiles can be created for family members.
-The app allows for a single household to submit one MPC transaction, including answers to CBP inspection-related questions.
+The authorized applications allow for a single household to submit one MPC transaction, including answers to CBP inspection-related questions.

 Travelers will not be able to use Mobile Passport Control if their flight is diverted to a U.S. airport that does not utilize Mobile Passport Control processing.
 Upon arrival at the diverted airport, travelers will follow standard processing procedures.